Benefits of Trade

 The United States is the world's largest economy and the largest exporter and importer of goods and services.
 Trade is critical to America's prosperity - fueling economic growth, supporting good jobs at home, raising living standards and helping Americans provide for their families with affordable goods and services.

-• Every billion dollars of U.S. agricultural exports in 2011 required 6,800 American jobs throughout the economy
+• Every billion dollars of U.S. agricultural exports in 2012 (latest data available) required 6,577 American jobs throughout the economy.

 Trade expansion benefits families and businesses by: